luca-bassoricci/gitlab/doc/administration/reference_architectures/3k_users.md

 considered and customer technical support will be considered out of scope.
 [Read more about Gitaly and NFS](../gitaly/index.md#nfs-deprecation-notice) and [the correct mount options to use](../nfs.md#upgrade-to-gitaly-cluster-or-disable-caching-if-experiencing-data-loss).

-## Supported modifications for lower user counts (HA)

-The 3k GitLab reference architecture is the smallest we recommend that achieves High Availability (HA).
-However, for environments that need to serve less users but maintain HA, there's several supported modifications you can make to this architecture to reduce complexity and cost.

-It should be noted that to achieve HA with GitLab, this architecture's makeup is ultimately what is required.
-Each component has various considerations and rules to follow and this architecture meets all of these.
-Smaller versions of this architecture will be fundamentally the same, but with smaller performance requirements, several modifications can be considered as follows:

-- Lowering node specs: Depending on your user count, you can lower all suggested node specs as desired.
-However, it's recommended that you don't go lower than the [general requirements](../../install/requirements.md).
-- Combining select nodes: Some nodes can be combined to reduce complexity at the cost of some performance:
-  - GitLab Rails and Sidekiq: Sidekiq nodes can be removed and the component instead enabled on the GitLab Rails nodes.
-  - PostgreSQL and PgBouncer: PgBouncer nodes can be removed and the component instead enabled on PostgreSQL with the Internal Load Balancer pointing to them instead.
-- Running select components in reputable Cloud PaaS solutions: Select components of the GitLab setup can instead be run on Cloud Provider PaaS solutions.
-By doing this, additional dependent components can also be removed:
-  - PostgreSQL: Can be run on reputable Cloud PaaS solutions such as Google Cloud SQL or AWS RDS.
-In this setup, the PgBouncer and Consul nodes are no longer required:
-    - Consul may still be desired if [Prometheus](../monitoring/prometheus/index.md) auto discovery is a requirement, otherwise you would need to [manually add scrape configurations](../monitoring/prometheus/index.md#adding-custom-scrape-configurations) for all nodes.
-      - As Redis Sentinel runs on the same box as Consul in this architecture, it may need to be run on a separate box if Redis is still being run via Omnibus.
-  - Redis: Can be run on reputable Cloud PaaS solutions such as Google Memorystore and AWS Elasticache.
-In this setup, the Redis Sentinel is no longer required.

 <div align="right">
   <a type="button" class="btn btn-default" href="#setup-components">